wwittmer/unicens-linux-daemon/cfg/README.md

 ```

 In the example above, the node with the address 0x240 references to the Script named "Script_AUX_IO".
-In the next line the Script is getting declared with exact the same name (case- and space sensitive).
+In the next line the Script is getting declared having exactly the same name (case- and space sensitive).
 The jobs will then be declared as children of the `<Script>` tag.
 UNICENS executes the jobs in the same order as they appear in the XML file.

 These are the possible jobs: